 A garnishment orders a third party, such as the debtor's employer, to pay money, otherwise owed to the defendant, directly to the creditor.
 When a debtor refuses to pay, we at Jorgensen, Brownell & Pepin, P.C. can set up a garnishment to have a portion of the debtor's paycheck or account sent straight to you.

 Understanding the Uniform Fraudulent Transfer Act

 Our Colorado collections attorneys at Jorgensen, Brownell & Pepin, P.C. have extensive experience in fighting for clients in an effort to collect on outstanding debts owed.
 We offer assertive and creative strategies to collect the debt that is owed to you.
-We are proactive and tenacious at locating and tracking assets that debtors may have hidden.
+Our business law team is proactive and tenacious at locating and tracking assets that debtors may have hidden.
 Don't just sit back and watch the money you are owed walk away.

 Great attorney.
 Gerald Jorgensen explained the situation and my legal options and obligations in clear, easy-to-understand language.
 His process made it easy to get the right settlement.
 I was really satisfied with the results.
 With Mr. Jorgenson, the client always comes first!